 The action begins the transaction of a database.
-The transaction can be finished (DB Commit 335)) or canceled (DB Rollback 335).
-Other users cannot see any changes of database from the moment of the beginning of the transaction to the finish of it.
+The transaction can be finished (DB Commit or canceled (DB Rollback (DB Rollback (D

 In case of commit, all changes of the data base from the moment of the beginning of the transaction will be written in the database and accessible to other users of the database.